cvipdnn/semantic_segmentation/README.md

 ### Training the Model
 python unet_semantic_seg_train.py

-    ## Training Stats
+### Training Stats
 The training set is train2017 and validation set is val2017.
 The pretained model under model is getting 96.2% accuracy for training set.

 ### Inferences
 python unet_semantic_seg_inference.py

-The testing set is test2017.
+The testing set used for inference is test2017.
 Some results are shown below:
 ![](result.png)